On the structure of higher order quantum maps: Introduction

 In the first part (Section \ref{sec:affine}), we combine the above idea with the categorical approach of \cite{kissinger2019acategorical,simmons2022higher}.
 We investigate the category $\Af$, whose objects are finite dimensional vector spaces with a distinguished affine subspace.
 We prove that with the structures inherited from the compact closed structure of $\FV$, $\Af$ becomes a *-autonomous category.
 The internal hom $X\multimap Y=(X\otimes Y^*)^*$ in $\Af$ directly corresponds to the set of all linear transformations mapping elements of the affine subspace related to $X$ into the affine subspace related to $Y$.
 Restricting to spaces of hermitian matrices, we show that the intersection with the positive cone gives exactly the Choi matrices of completely positive maps preserving given affine subspaces, in particular, the higher order quantum maps can be characterized by analysing the internal homs in $\Af$.
 Using the special structure of hermitian matrices, we can also obtain a projective characterization as in \cite{milz2024characterising}.

 We define first order objects in $\Af$ as those where the distinguished affine subspace is a hyperplane.
 The higher order objects are then defined by applying the internal homs, or equivalently, tensor products and duality, on a finite set $\{X_1,\dots,X_n\}$ of first order objects.
 Along the lines of \cite{bisio2019theoretical}, we then find an independent decomposition of the tensor product $V=V_{X_1}\otimes \dots\otimes V_{X_n}$ of the underlying vector spaces into subspaces labelled by binary strings.
 We use this decomposition to define an injective map from a certain subalgebra $\Fe_n$ of Boolean functions into objects of $\Af$.
-The range of this map consists of objects that have the same underlying subspace $V$ and inherits the distributive lattice structure of $\Fe_n$, with $\wedge$ and $\vee$ given by corresponding operations on the affine subspaces.
-In categorical terms, $\wedge$ and $\vee$ are given by pullbacks and pushouts, respectively, moreover, the above map transforms tensor products of functions into tensor products of objects and complements into duals.
-This range also contains all higher order objects, the corresponding elements in $\Fe_n$ are called the {type functions}.
-Let us note that in the case of quantum objects, the structure inherited from $\Fe_n$ corresponds to the algebraic structure of the superoperator projections studied in \cite{hoffreumon2022projective}.
+This map depends on the choice of the set $\{X_1,\dots,X_n\}$.
+Its range consists of objects that have the tensor product $V$ as the underlying subspace and inherits the boolean lattice structure of $\Fe_n$, with $\wedge$ and $\vee$ given by corresponding operations on the affine subspaces.
+In categorical terms, $\wedge$ and $\vee$ are given by pullbacks and pushouts, respectively, moreover, the above map transforms tensor products of functions into tensor products of objects.
+Any higher order object built over $n$ first order objects can be found in the range of such a map, the corresponding function $f\in \Fe_n$ being uniquely determined by its type.
+These elements in $\Fe_n$ are called the {type functions}.
+Let us note that in the case of quantum objects, the structure inherited from $\Fe_n$ corresponds to the algebraic structure of the superoperator projections studied in \cite{hoffreumon2026projective}.